What is this deliverable for?

 1. Title Page

 The cover identifies the report: team name, analysis type, and composition.
-The team type determines the sections displayed (standard, subgroups, compatibility analysis only, etc.).
+The team type determines the displayed sections (standard, subgroups, compatibility analysis only, etc.).

 2. Proximity Analysis (Optional)